Information on the renewal procedure.

 Assessing accreditation applications

-Notifying applicants of their assessment result
+Notifying you of your assessment result

 Successful applicants